How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 Step 2: Audit Where You Stand

-Once you’ve built your list of prompts (e.g., who is the best PI lawyer in NYC), the next step is simple: run this through ChatGPT, Gemini, Perplexity, etc. Then assess the following:
+Once you've built your list of prompts (e.g., who is the best plumber in Dearborn), the next step is simple: run this through ChatGPT, Gemini, Perplexity, etc. These top AI matter and that's why you must assess the following:

 • Do you appear?